 All coroner-certified deaths registered after 1 January 2006 are now subject to a revisions process.
-In this round of COAG reporting, 2010, 2011 and 2012 data are final, 2013 data is revised and 2014 and 2015 data is preliminary.
-Data for 2013, 2014 and 2015 is subject to further revisions.
-Prior to 2006 all ABS processing of causes of death data for a particular reference period was finalised approximately 13 months after the end of the reference period.
+In this round of COAG reporting, 2014 and 2015 data is final, 2016 data is revised and 2017 and 2018 data is preliminary.
+Data for 2016, 2017 and 2018 is subject to further revisions.
+Prior to 2006, all ABS processing of causes of death data for a particular reference period was finalised approximately 13 months after the end of the reference period.
 Where insufficient information was available to code a cause of death (e.g. a coroner certified death was yet to be finalised by the Coroner), less specific ICD codes were assigned as required by the ICD coding rules.
 The revision process enables the use of additional information relating to coroner certified deaths, as it becomes available over time.
 This results in increased specificity of the assigned ICD-10 codes.

 Revisions will only impact on coroner-certified deaths, as further information becomes available to the ABS about the causes of these deaths.
-See Causes of Death Revisions 2012 and 2013 (Technical Note) in Causes of Death, Australia, 2014 (ABS 2016b).
-The ABS remains committed to revisions of coroner-referred deaths, including the revision of the 2013 and 2014 reference periods.
-Releases of revised data for these periods will occur in early 2017.
+See Technical Note: Causes of Death Revisions 2015 Final Data in Causes of Death, Australia, 2017 (Cat. no. 3303.0).
+The ABS remains committed to revisions of coroner-referred deaths, including the revision of the 2016 and 2017 reference periods.
+Releases of revised data for these periods will occur in early 2020.